St Matthew's is a Church of England school in the Diocese of Chester.

 The Church of England is the national church of this country and has always been involved in education.
 St Matthew's is part of the Chester Diocesan Academies' Trust (CDAT).

-The Diocese takes its role very seriously and those responsible for CDAT all have long and successful experience in education.
+The Diocese takes its role very seriously and those responsible for CDAT all have much experience of the education sector.
 It is chaired by Cannon Elizabeth Renshaw who also chairs the body responsible for the 117 church schools in the Diocese and is herself the chair of an academy.

 With changes in the law, the Diocese, proud of its historical involvement in its church schools and determined to support them effectively in the future, decided to establish a trust that was available for church schools to join if they became academies.
 This is Chester Diocesan Academies' Trust (CDAT)

-Academies are publicly funded schools which operate outside of local authority control.
-The government describes them as independent state-funded schools.
+Academies are publicly-funded schools that operate outside of local authority control.
+The government describes them as independent, state-funded schools.
 They are funded directly by central government, instead of receiving their funds via a local authority.
 They receive the same funding per pupil as other schools but receive additional money which would previously have been held back by the local authority to provide extra services across all schools.
 Essentially, academies have more freedom over their finances and the services they buy, the school year, teachers' pay and conditions, admissions and the curriculum.
 Children still have to sit national tests and academies are inspected by Ofsted.